Space Beaver: Characters

 Space Beaver - Called "Beave" for most of the series.
 A drunk party animal who became a vigilante after his best friend Mikey was killed.
 It was during this period that he met his girlfriend Jackie.

 Tog - Father of Beaver's friend Mikey.
 An old war veteran and former gardener for Beaver's father, he joined Beaver's crusade after his son and wife were killed by drug dealers.
+By species, he is a tortoise.

 Rodent - A runaway punk who cleaned up his act after one of his friends died of a drug overdose.
 However, after seeing Beaver kill a group of drug dealers at a comedy club he worked at, he decided to join him.
+He is a mouse.

 Jackie - Waitress and girlfriend of Beaver.
 After a raid gone wrong, she is presumed dead, but is instead rehabilitated and brainwashed by Lord Pork.
 However, his constant abuse begins to change her opinion of him.
+She is either a rabbit or hare.

 Stinger - Bounty hunter/Mercenary hired to kill Space Beaver and take down his operation.
 His friction with Lord Pork leads him to switch sides.
+He is a porcupine.

 Lord Pork - Leader of a massive drug cartel.
 Brainwashes Beaver's girlfriend into being his slave as retaliation for Beaver's vigilante activities.
+As his name suggests, he is a pig.

 Commander Foxx - Commander of Lord Pork's troops.
 He is constantly frustrated by his high losses against Beaver.
+He is some sort of canine.

 Sgt.
 Hobbes - High-ranking officer under Lord Pork.
 Frequently insolent.
 He apparently had a past with Stinger that eventually leads him to betray Pork.
+Like most of Pork's minions, Hobbles is a canine.